 Colleagues in the community

-Barclays’ employees are an important part of how we deliver our Sustainability and Citizenship Commitments as we strive to play a positive role in society.
+Barclays’ colleagues are an important part of how we deliver our Sustainability and Citizenship Commitments as we strive to play a positive role in society.

 Throughout the year, thousands of colleagues around the world give their time, skills and expertise to help people develop new skills to get into work, or by supporting businesses and entrepreneurs to thrive.
 In October, colleagues come together to volunteer in support of Barclays annual Make a Difference campaign.